CVE-2025-66301: CWE-285: Improper Authorization in getgrav grav

 Technical Analysis

-CVE-2025-66301 is an improper authorization vulnerability classified under CWE-285, discovered in the Grav CMS platform before version 1.8.0-beta.27.
-Grav is a flat-file CMS that uses YAML frontmatter to configure page metadata and form processing logic.
-The vulnerability arises because the platform fails to properly enforce authorization checks when an editor submits a POST request to modify pages via the /admin/pages/{page_name} endpoint.
-Specifically, editors with permissions limited to basic content changes can manipulate the data[_json][header][form] field, which contains YAML frontmatter including the 'process' section.
-This section controls post-submission form actions such as email notifications, redirects, or other workflows.
-By altering this, an attacker can change the form's behavior, potentially enabling unauthorized actions or chaining further exploits.
-The vulnerability does not require elevated privileges beyond editor-level access, no user interaction, and can be exploited remotely over the network.
-The CVSS 4.0 vector (AV:N/AC:L/PR:L/UI:N/VC:H/VI:H/VA:N/SC:N/SI:N/SA:N) reflects a network attack vector with low complexity, requiring limited privileges but no user interaction, and high impact on confidentiality and integrity.
-No known exploits are reported in the wild as of publication.
-The issue was addressed in Grav 1.8.0-beta.27 by enforcing stricter authorization checks on modifications to critical YAML frontmatter fields.
+CVE-2025-66301 is an improper authorization vulnerability classified under CWE-285 affecting Grav, a popular file-based web platform used for content management.
+The flaw exists in versions prior to 1.8.0-beta.27, where the authorization checks on POST requests to the endpoint /admin/pages/{page_name} are insufficient.
+Specifically, an editor with permissions limited to basic content changes can manipulate the data[_json][header][form] field, which contains the YAML frontmatter of a page.
+This YAML frontmatter includes a 'process' section that controls the form's behavior after submission, such as triggering actions or workflows.
+By altering this section, an attacker can change the form's processing logic, potentially enabling unauthorized actions or chaining further vulnerabilities.
+The vulnerability does not require user interaction or elevated privileges beyond editor access, making it easier to exploit within compromised or insider accounts.
+The CVSS 4.0 vector (AV:N/AC:L/PR:L/UI:N/VC:H/VI:H/VA:N/SC:N/SI:N/SA:N) reflects a network attack vector with low complexity, requiring limited privileges but no user interaction, and causing high confidentiality and integrity impacts without affecting availability.
+No known exploits are currently reported in the wild.
+The issue was publicly disclosed on December 1, 2025, and fixed in Grav version 1.8.0-beta.27.

 Potential Impact